 My Preferred Domain Name Isn’t Available, What Now?

-Now, you need to do some brainstorming to find a domain name that works for the website you have in mind and that is still available.
+Now, you need to do some brainstorming with a domain name checker to find a domain name that works for the website you have in mind and that is still available.
 Here are four steps to take.

 1. Consider the suggested alternatives.